railsuser2014/openobject-doc-book-en/source/features/report_designer.rst

 Report Designer
 ===============

-This plugin connects Open Office with OpenERP to ensure some useful informations are coordinated and shared across the company.
-With a few simple clicks, users can file reports and lists to Open Office documents and modify it from their favorite document application.
-It can be included into various OpenERP modules, including Accounts, Opportunities, Leads, Cases, Contacts and more.
+This plugin connects Open Office with OpenERP to ensure that useful informations are coordinated and shared across the company.
+With a few simple clicks, users can open reports and lists in an Open Office document and modify it from their favorite document application.
+It can be included into various OpenERP modules, including :  Accounts, Opportunities, Leads, Cases, Contacts and more.

 .. raw:: html